Chart Color Schemes

 Two Wells features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.9% of all households, including 39.6% composed of couples with children, 29.9% consisting of couples without children, and 10.1% being single parent families.
-Non-family households make up the remaining 19.1%, with lone person households comprising 15.6% and group households making up 2.7%.
-The median household size is 2.8 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 80.9% of all households, including 39.6% that are couples with children, 29.9% that are couples without children, and 10.1% that are single parent families.
+Non-family households make up the remaining 19.1%, with lone person households at 15.6% and group households comprising 2.7% of the total.
+The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households